sabrin99m/DhackFS/README.md

 # DhackFS
-Memory User Mode File System for Windows with WinFSP as interface between kernel and user file system.
+User Mode File System for Windows using WinFsp as File System Proxy.